woojiahao/govid-19/README.md

 ## Lessons

 - CORS must be configured before any API routes are created otherwise the client will encounter CORS issues
+- GORM is limited in its functionality with tags; for foreign keys, the association must be declared during table creation and not during struct declaration